tahmidawal/NN-based-Compression-for-Scientific-Data/README.md

 This project implements a neural network-based compression system specifically designed for 3D scientific simulation data.
 We have successfully implemented a **pure SWAE (Sliced-Wasserstein Autoencoder)** architecture for reconstructing 3D mathematical functions of the form `sin(2πk₁x)sin(2πk₂y)sin(2πk₃z)` with high fidelity compression.

+**Current Focus**: Adapting the SWAE architecture for **U_CHI variable data** from GR (General Relativity) simulation datasets, with ongoing improvements to address reconstruction quality issues.

 ## Current Implementation: SWAE 3D Architecture

 We have implemented a complete SWAE system based on the paper *"Exploring Autoencoder-based Error-bounded Compression for Scientific Data"* with the following architecture: